GeospatialResearch/Otakaro-Digital-Twin/README.md

 1. The API is available by default on <http://localhost:5000>.
 Visit <https://geospatialresearch.github.io/Digital-Twins/api> for API documentation.

-## Setup for FReDT project software developers
+## Setup for ŌDT project software developers
-[Visit our wiki](https://github.com/GeospatialResearch/Digital-Twins/wiki/) for some instructions on how to set up your development machine to work with on the FReDT project.
+[Visit our the core digital-twin wiki](https://github.com/GeospatialResearch/Digital-Twins/wiki/) for some instructions on how to set up your development machine to work with on the FReDT project.